-I have lived in San Francisco for well over a decade - through two bubbles, and their subsequent bursting.
+I have lived in the San Francisco Bay Area for well over a decade - through two bubbles, and their subsequent bursting.
 I am not in the one-percent, nor do I want to occupy Wall Street.
 Politically I am somewhat middle-of-the-road, but with a very strong belief in individual rights.
 I favor PowerPoint over Word and communicate ably in bullet points.
 That's a lot of I, I, I's.

 Speaking of bullet points, the extended short list is:

 2. Well traveled - Asia, Europe, Africa.
 I try and travel light, so not a lot of baggage

 3. Enjoy wine and scotch. flirting with bourbon

 4. Enjoy cooking and hosting friends at home